-The High Option Section 5 is divided into subsections.
+Section 5 is divided into subsections.
 Please read Important things you should keep in mind at the beginning of the subsections.
 Also read the general exclusions in Section 6; they apply to the benefits in the following subsections.
-To obtain claim forms, claims filing advice, or more information about High Option benefits, contact us at 757-552-7550 or on our website at www.optimahealth.com
+To obtain claim forms, claims filing advice, or more information about the benefits, contact us at 757-552-7550 or on our website at www.optimahealth.com.